lextm/lextm.github.io/_posts/2017-12-27-intellisense-for-restructuredtext-extension-initial-offering.md

 This extension already provides some basic autocompletion functionality, which is the code snippets,

 {% include image.html
-src="code-snippets.png" caption="Figure 1: Code snippets like "note"." %}
+src="code-snippets.png" caption="Figure 1: Code snippets like 'note'." %}

 Once triggered when you input a keyword (even partially), Visual Studio Code would expand the template associated.